 1. Your SEO needs some work

 Google and other search engines have become very good at identifying good content.
-If your content is not up to snuff or your site is not on par with what they are looking for, your chances of ranking high in the SERPs and gaining traffic are decreased.
+If your content is not up to snuff or your site is not on par with what they are looking for, your chances of ranking high in the Search Engine Results Pages (or SERPs) and gaining traffic are decreased.

 What is good content to get you traffic?